shanemadden/shanemadden.github.io/content/stackexchange-puppet-cleanup.md

 Once all the nodes were safely and healthily moved and looked good over a weekend, we moved the CA from the old master to one of the new ones (and set the param for the new master to get `ca = true` in `puppet.conf`), and turned the old masters off.

-We threw up a boilerplate PuppetDB server in each location (with just a lazy Postgres backup/restore on a cron moving data between them), and got [PuppetBoard](https://github.com/nedap/puppetboard) running on top of that, which is a great interface to get at the data in PuppetDB.
+We threw up a boilerplate PuppetDB server in each location (with just a lazy Postgres backup/restore on a cron moving data between them), and got [PuppetBoard](https://github.com/nedap/puppetboard) running on top of that, which is a great modern web interface to get at the data in PuppetDB; some bits that Dashboard exposed aren't available because they aren't in the PuppetDB API, but it's getting there.

 Down the Road
 -------------